slawcode/command-line-README/README.md

   - This project has been built with JavaScript, NodeJS and the npm Inquirer Package.
   - There were some challenges initially with writing the functions for this project.
   - After the functions were written, a error message was received in the terminal because the package-lock.json file had not been added to the starter code.
-  - As well, a console.log in the index.js file was causing errors in the terminal only going through some user inputs questions/statements, hence the README was not being generated.
-Once this was removed the README file could be generated.
+  - As well, a console.log in the index.js file was causing errors in the terminal only going through some user questions and statements, hence the README was not being generated.
+Once this was removed the README file generated.

   ## Installation
   - Install NodeJS
   - The user can check if they already have Node JS by going to their terminal and running the command node -v
   - If the user does not have NodeJS already installed they can go to nodejs.org and follow the instruction provided
+  - The user must have a source code editor, for example Visual Studio Code, and open the intergrated terminal.

   ## Usage
   - To use this project the user must open their intergrated terminal in their source code editor, which in this case is Visual Studio Code, and begin by typing node index.js
+  - The user will then go through the prompted questions and statements

   - Video showing usage in terminal to create README.md file through user inputs https://drive.google.com/file/d/1AIWfzL7iaCjdtP231fHXP357C-PmHLV-/view